I have experienced sexual violence

 We are here for you.

-To talk to a Sexual Violence Helpline counsellor, you can call 1-888-933-9007 at any time of the day or night, or chat with a counsellor between noon and midnight.
-She will welcome you without judgement, and tell you what resources in your region can give you the help you need in your specific situation.
-It doesn’t matter if your experience of sexual violence occurred very recently or a long time ago, you are entitled to help.
+A Sexual Violence Helpline counsellor will welcome you without judgement.
+They will tell you what resources are available in your region to give you the help you need.
+It doesn’t matter if your experience of sexual violence occurred very recently or a long time ago, you are entitled to receive help.
+You can call us or chat with us at 1‑888‑933‑9007 at any time of the day or night, seven days a week.

 To get help right where you are, call 911.
 Your safety comes first.